 The great murder mystery of University College

-A couple of weeks ago I recounted the story of J. P. Rademuller, the first lighthouse keeper at Gibraltar Point whose mysterious demise has led to one of the most enduring ghost stories in Toronto.
+I previously recounted the story of J. P. Rademuller, the first lighthouse keeper at Gibraltar Point whose mysterious demise has led to one of the most enduring ghost stories in Toronto.
 Tales of bumps in the night and ghostly happenings are also attached to University of College at University of Toronto where two stonemasons caught in a love triangle tragically squared off more than a hundred years ago.

 The original University College was established in 1853 out of a desire to create a place of higher education free from religious association.
 At the time, the only colleges in Canada were affiliated with the Church of England or Presbyterianism.